'Hemlös räv' ('Rag and Bone') – Stockholm, Sweden - Atlas Obscura

 This homeless brass fox tugs at your heartstrings from the foot of a Stockholm bridge.

-The statue was placed near the corner of Drottninggatan and Strömgatan, in the heart of the city where the tourists and the most wealthy can see it.
+The statue was placed near the corner of Drottninggatan and Strömgatan, in the heart of the city where the tourists and the wealthy can see it.
 Its placement was the result of a public vote that wanted the little symbol of poverty to stand out to those who are in the most need of being reminded.

-Well liked by both Swedes and tourists, the rag and bone fox is often surrounded by pocket change that is left at its feet.
+Well-liked by both Swedes and tourists, the rag and bone fox is often surrounded by pocket change that is left at its feet.
 It may not be the happiest statue in the world, but even though it might make you give some time to an uncomfortable subject, it remains undeniably a little cute.

 In partnership with KAYAK